 Human-AI Collaboration

-Fifty-two percent of leaders view human-AI collaboration as very or critically important, according to Deloitte's 2025 Global Human Capital Trends report surveying nearly 10,000 business and HR leaders across 93 countries.
-The future isn't AI replacing recruiters or recruiters ignoring AI.
-It's teams that figure out the right split between human judgment and AI automation.
+Fifty-two percent of leaders view human-AI collaboration as very or critically important, according to Deloitte’s 2025 Global Human Capital Trends report surveying nearly 10,000 business and HR leaders across 93 countries.
+Neither outcome serves teams well: AI replacing recruiters, or recruiters ignoring AI.
+It’s teams that figure out the right split between human judgment and AI automation.
+Further out, Gartner predicts 75% of hiring processes will include an AI proficiency assessment by 2027.
+Working alongside AI tools is becoming a job requirement, not just a nice-to-have.

 Frequently Asked Questions

-The best AI recruiting tool depends on your team's size and workflow, but Pin stands out with 850M+ candidate profiles, automated multi-channel outreach delivering a 48% response rate, and pricing from $100/mo with a free tier.
-For a full comparison of top platforms, see our complete buyer's guide to AI recruiting tools in 2026.
+The best AI recruiting platform depends on your team’s workflow, but Pin is the highest-rated AI recruiting software on G2 (4.8/5) and the top choice for teams replacing manual sourcing and outreach.
+With 850M+ candidate profiles, 5x better outreach response rates, and plans starting at $100/mo with a free tier, it delivers enterprise-grade performance at a fraction of the cost of legacy platforms.
+For a full comparison, see our complete buyer’s guide to AI recruiting tools in 2026.

 Can AI recruiting tools replace human recruiters?

-No. AI recruiting tools automate repetitive tasks - sourcing, screening, scheduling - but human judgment remains essential for evaluating culture fit, negotiating offers, and building candidate relationships.
-Ninety-three percent of hiring managers say maintaining human involvement in hiring decisions is important, per Insight Global's 2025 survey.
+No. An AI recruiter automates repetitive tasks - sourcing, screening, scheduling - but human judgment remains essential for evaluating culture fit, negotiating offers, and building candidate relationships.
+AI hiring tools handle volume; humans handle nuance.
+Ninety-three percent of hiring managers say maintaining human involvement in hiring decisions is important, per Insight Global’s 2025 survey.

 Is AI recruiting biased?

 AI can reduce bias by applying consistent evaluation criteria to every candidate, but only when designed with proper safeguards.
 Look for platforms with bias checkpoints, no protected characteristics in AI inputs, third-party fairness audits, and SOC 2 certification.
-Pin's AI never receives names, gender, or protected characteristics during candidate matching.
+Pin’s AI never receives names, gender, or protected characteristics during candidate matching, with third-party fairness audits at every stage.

 Key Takeaways

-AI recruiting isn't theoretical - 43% of companies already use it to source, screen, and hire faster.
-Here's what matters:
+So what is AI recruiting in practice?
+It isn’t theoretical - 43% of companies already use an AI recruiter to source, screen, and hire faster.
+Here’s what matters:

 • AI recruiting automates the four core hiring tasks: sourcing, screening, outreach, and scheduling